ibm-cloud-docs/log-analysis/adoption.md

 * Service platform logs are collected and available per location (region) through 1 single logging instance.
 You do not have the ability to split logs from different services running in the same region to multiple instances.
 If you run your development, test, and production services in a stand-alone account, all those logs will be available through the same logging instance, and any user with permissions to view logs in that instance will be able to see everything.
 * You can configure other log sources in {{site.data.keyword.cloud_notm}} and on-premisses to forward logs to any logging instance in your account.

-**Define an enterprise account management strategy to add an additonal layer of isolation to resources on top of stand-alone accounts.**
+**Define an enterprise account management strategy to add an additional layer of isolation to resources on top of stand-alone accounts.**
 {: important}